DonKarlssonSan/hicetnunc-wiki/Contributing.md

 If Git flow is something new to you, don't feel intimidated, come and join us on Discord and we'll take the time to help.

 # How to Contribute to the Wiki?
-You can clone this repo
+You can clone this repo if you'd like,

 `git clone https://github.com/hicetnunc2000/hicetnunc.wiki.git`

-Since wikis do not have pull requests, you can make a new issue and put a label as "FAQ".
+however, since wikis do not have pull requests, you should make a new issue and put a label as "FAQ".
 Someone who is already contributor will review it and merge your changes.